I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Social norms have a huge impact on gender.

 Let’s look at typical television shows from the 1950s.
 One of the most popular shows, Father Knows Best, says it all in its title, but there were plenty of others with similar plot lines: The Adventures of Ozzie and Harriet, Leave it to Beaver, and I Love Lucy.

-They portrayed middle-class families in which the father was the breadwinner and the mother stayed at home to look after the kids and do the housework.
+These 1950s TV shows portrayed middle-class families in which the father was the breadwinner and the mother stayed at home to look after the kids and do the housework.
 The man never did the laundry, vacuuming, and stayed away from childcare.
 His function was to take care of the family’s finances and to make decisions on behalf of the family.
 He felt the need to be strong and that meant hiding personal feelings and emotions.

 The woman was expected to be nurturing and to produce wonderful pot roasts for when hubby got home from the office.
 She was allowed to be emotional and to express her feelings more freely.

 The take-away for children watching these shows is that males are dominant and females are submissive.

 Of course, it’s not the 1950s anymore and a lot has changed but there are still echoes of these stereotypes around us.
 The children who watched Father Knows Best grew up to be parents themselves and unconsciously copied the family structures in which they were raised.

 Perhaps, the gender roles got a little blurred and became fuzzier with the next generation.
 But, there are still plenty of households in which Dad never cooks (except for barbecuing because that’s a man’s job) or changes diapers.